Got Breasts?

 Screening mammograms routinely miss early NST/Ductal cancer in dense breasts.
 Check out the EXCELLENT video from independent site DenseBreast-info.org about dense breast mammogram 'masking' (watch how difficult it is to see lump in slides C and D).

-Additionally, mammograms routinely miss early lobular cancer in any breast, regardless of density (read our founder's story, here).
+Additionally, mammograms routinely miss early lobular cancer in ANY breast, regardless of density (read our founder's story, here).

 Because of these imaging issues, several states have already made breast density reporting to patients a requirement.
 Not sure of your status?
 Find out more at the independent site Dense Breast-Info.org.